 Structure

 The Musical Notation section of an encoding is given as a single line of characters representing a staff of musical notation.
-Notes and rests are the most basic logical units of notation representation, composed of one or more characters that specify different attributes of a note or rest.
-Complex notational figures, such as chords, beams, or tuplets, serve to group notes and rests.
-Expression Marks alter the performance of a note, a rest, or groups thereof.
-Other staff and measure symbols can control the definition of the staff itself: bar lines, cross-measure rests, or a change of clef, key signature, or time signature.
+Notes and rests, and chords, are the most basic logical units of notation representation, composed of one or more characters that specify different attributes of a note or rest.
+Complex notational figures, such as beams, or tuplets, serve to group these logical units.
+Expression marks alter the performance of a note, a rest, or groups thereof.
+Other staff and measure symbols can control the definition of the staff itself: bar lines, multi-measure rests, or a change of clef, key signature, or time signature.

-Many characters representing a musical note are optional—the only required character is the note name.
+Many characters representing properties of a musical note are optional—the only required character is the note name.
 Where one or more characters for a note occurs, they MUST occur in the following order:

 Note Name [A-G] Required